mumoshu/variant/README.md

 Automating DevOps workflows is difficult because it often involve multiple `executables` like shell/ruby/perl/etc scripts and commands.

-Bause those executables vary in:
+Because those executables vary in:

-* Its quality, from originally one-off script written in a day but living for several months or even years, to serious commands which are well-designed and written in richer programming languages with enough testing,
+* Their quality; from scripts written in a day, intended as a one-off command, but which wind up sticking around for months or even years, to serious commands which are well-designed and written in richer programming languages with adequate tests.
-* Its interface.
-Passing parameters via environment variables, application specific command-line flags, configuration files
+* Their interface; some passing parameters via environment variables, others having application specific command-line flags, or configuration files.

 Writing a single tool which

 * wires up all the executables
 * re-implements all the things currently done in various tools

-is both time-consuming.
+is time-consuming.

 # Getting Started